akshaychandarkar/Blog_Website/README.md

 ## Overview

 The Bits & Blogs Website is a feature-rich platform for reading and writing blog posts.
 Developed using HTML, CSS, Node.js, and MongoDB, this application offers an immersive and responsive user experience.
-The development process is comprehensively documented in a tutorial series covering installation, design structure, styles, layouts, responsive design, and various functionalities.

 ## Features